AllisonFleischer/AllisonFleischer.github.io/_posts/albumnotes/2018-12-27-treetop-tunes.md

 We do not own any of the music, they were mostly composed by David Wise & Eveline Fischer."

-I, Aleksander Fleischer, support trans rights.
+I, Allison Fleischer, support trans rights.
+(EDIT 2019: a lot more than I expected actually)

 33\. **Scorch n' Torch:** What if Donkey Kong: Tropical Freeze sounded like Danger?
 It'd sound better than this probably but I still had a lot of fun making it.